 2/23 Murphy Street: this amazing luxury holiday home is located in central Port Douglas located on Flagstaff Hill with wonderful views across the Coral Sea to the mountain range of Cape Tribulation.
 This designer modern amazing residence is laid out over 3 levels and offers open plan living complete with a plunge pool (heated).
 With 4 bedrooms and 4 bathrooms perfect for groups of adults this is executive designer style in the tropics and only a 5 minute stroll from the iconic Four Mile Beach.

 3/23 Murphy Street: perfectly suited for a group of adults this is luxury designer tropical living at its finest in this exclusive holiday villa.
 Located centrally on Flagstaff Hill in Port Douglas this holiday house will be a home away from home for the discerning holiday maker.
-With 4 bedrooms and 4 bathrooms your it is spacious and modern and located near to the restaurants, shops and pubs and bars.
+With 4 bedrooms and 4 bathrooms it is spacious and modern and located near to the restaurants, shops and pubs and bars.
 There is a heated pool with an indoor/outdoor entertainment centre.
-Large sliding doors lead out to an al fresco dining setting with views of the Coral Sea and Crytalbrook Superyacht Marina Port Douglas.
+Large sliding doors lead out to an al fresco dining setting with views of the Coral Sea and Crytalbrook Superyacht Marina Port Douglas where you can charter a boat for a day or overnight to visit the Great Barrier Reef.
 The house is fully equipped with espresso machine, dishwasher, DVDs, iPad docking station and cable television.

 Far Pavilions – Private Holiday Residence: 5 minute walk down hill to Macrossan Street.
 This is the ultimate in luxury holiday accommodation.
 Situated in the centre of Port Douglas village this Bali inspired residence is the perfect eastern paradise holiday villa.
 With water features, landscaped tropical gardens and ambient lighting, this open plan house incorporates all that a beautiful holiday accommodation should have.
 With 2 bedrooms and 2 bathrooms, a heated pool and spa you can relax after your night out in optimal luxury.
 If you wish to go to the beach then Four Mile Beach is only a 5 minute walk away.